-This blog is about how to use learning technology and digital learning content to better support your staff - and to specifically help them with their productivity.
-We specialise in helping organisations to support performance improvement and through our intelligent learning platform - Percipio, you can see how we do that.
+Learning technology and digital learning content can be used to better support your staff - and to specifically help them with their productivity.
+Procrastination can come from feeling overwhelmed, and digital learning can help organisations to support performance improvement.

 Technology moves fast and we're all trying to keep up